nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="important" seamless>

+**IMPORTANT:**
-**IMPORTANT:** Please ensure that all parameters adhere to the constraints mentioned below.
+* Please ensure that all parameters adhere to the constraints mentioned below.
 If you choose not to do so, the command will not be executed and error messages will be shown.
+* KnottyPlanners do not accept any empty parameters, hence, please add in a placeholder value that you choose to replace an empty input (e.g. `p/000` or `a/nil` ).

 </box>